roblaing/swipl-webapp-howto/README.md

 ```21b07bc6c590b4b826d8786b837c859e740d9d1a1e9cbfdfcc3c05c299f5f62d```
 for the database without the password ever leaving the browser to be accessible by bad guys en route.
 Whoever can read stuff in our database legitimately or illegitimately can't use the id to hijack the user's account.

-The above predicate will return true with the User's name if a browser cookie has been set by a valid login and password combination, or false in which case the web application can redirect to the login_handler like so:
+The above predicate will return true with the User's name if a browser cookie has been set by a valid login and password combination, or false in which case the web application can redirect to /login like so:

 ```prolog
 welcome_or_login(Request) :-